-For the Year Ended December 31 2022 2021 Weighted average number of ordinary shares 885,703 885,703 Less: Reclassification of the Corporation's shares held by subsidiaries (9,109) (12,756) Weighted average number of ordinary shares used in the computation of basic earnings per share 876,594 872,947 Effect of potentially dilutive ordinary shares: Employees' compensation or bonuses issued to employees 106 747 Employees compensation or bonuses issued to employees 196 747 Weighted average number of ordinary shares used in the computation of diluted earnings per share 876,790 873,694
+For the Year Ended December 31 2023 2022 Weighted average number of ordinary shares Less: Reclassification of the Corporation's shares held by 885,703 885,703 subsidiaries (9,109) (9,109) Weighted average number of ordinary shares used in the computation of basic earnings per share 876,594 876,594 Effect of potentially dilutive ordinary shares: Employees' compensation or bonuses issued to employees 293 196 Weighted average number of ordinary shares used in the computation of diluted earnings per share 876 887 876 700 computation of unuted earnings per share 670,790

 If the Corporation offered to settle compensation or bonuses paid to employees in cash or shares, the Corporation assumed the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares were included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
-Such dilutive effect of the potential shares to be distributed to employees is resolved in the following year.
+Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.